Biological Effects of Radiation

 Introduction

-Radiation biology is the study of the effects of radiation on biological systems.
-When radiating energy and living cells interact, energy transfer leads to one of two phenomena: excitation or ionization.
-Low-energy nonionizing radiation, e.g., ultraviolet radiation, microwaves, and extra-low-frequency electromagnetic radiation, causes molecular excitation.
-Excitation occurs when an electron changes its energy level without being ejected from the atom's orbit.1-3
+Radiation biology examines how radiation affects biological systems.
+When radiating energy interacts with living cells, energy transfer results in either excitation or ionization.
+Low-energy nonionizing radiation, such as ultraviolet radiation, microwaves, and extra-low-frequency electromagnetic radiation, induces molecular excitation.
+This excitation happens when an electron shifts its energy level without leaving the atom's orbit.1-3

 Radioactive substances emit gamma-rays.
 X-ray photons are man-made.
 They are produced by x-ray units when fast-moving electrons interact with tungsten atoms.9 When photons with sufficient energy liberate orbital electrons from atoms and their corresponding molecules, the creation of unpaired electrons results in the formation of highly reactive free radicals.
 Free radicals in a biological system can damage cellular proteins by altering their chemical structure.1,5-8,10,11